anderson-aristotle/finite-state-machine-challenge/README.md

 The gate's state should only transition to `closed` when the `walkThrough` method is invoked.

 While the gate is open, tapping a card or inserting a ticket should not transition the state to `closed`, also no further value should be deducted from the ticket.
-The gate's state should

 ## Tasks